longhorn/longhorn/enhancements/20210111-upgrade-engine-automatically.md

 ### User Stories

 Before this enhancement, users have to manually upgrade engine images for volume after upgrading Longhorn system to a newer version.
-If there are thoudsands of volumes in the system, this is a significant manual work.
+If there are thousands of volumes in the system, this is a significant manual work.

 After this enhancement users either have to do nothing (in case live upgrade is possible) or they only have to scale down/up the workload (in case there is a new default IM image)